javjm2/Example-Python-Test-Framework/README.md

 These tests can also be run inside a docker container.
 Below are the steps to get the container up and running.
 You will need to have docker desktop installed beforehand for these steps.

 1. Open Docker Desktop
-2. `docker build -t cushon-tests .` - This will build the docker container
+2. `docker build -t cushon-tests .` - Build the docker container
-3. `docker run --rm cushon-tests` - This will execute the tests against chrome inside the container and teardown the container
+3. `docker run --rm cushon-tests` - Execute the tests against chrome inside the container and teardowns the container after

 ### Running specific tests